keybase/book-content/D-docs/03-teams/05-details.md

 the user `l52701844` is a Keybase user but doesn't a [Per-User Key](puk).
 They must fix this situation first, and once their PUK is established, a team admin can swing by and rekey the team for the user.
-It shares so much machinery with off-site invitations that we've implented it as a funny sort of invitation.
+It shares so much machinery with off-site invitations that we've implemented it as a funny sort of invitation.

 Admins or owners must issue invitations.
 Any admin can close the loop by keying the team for the user once the user has signed up and has established a PUK.
 See [CLKR](clkr)